Admissions Open For 2021 | +91 91 71 222 333

 How to plan

-Self-analysis is very important, at this point of last one month of the exam schedule.
+Self-analysis is very important, at this point of the last month of the exam schedule.
 Be sincere to yourself and check whether you really have finished the entire NEET examination syllabus.
 If you analyze your current situation you can clearly get an idea of where you stand.

 Set the Timer’s